-An estimated total of 1,500 Muslims will leave from California in early October for Mecca, a city in Saudi Arabia.
-The dates for Hajj are October 13th-18th, but people generally arrive a week earlier.
+An estimated total of 1,500 Muslims will leave from California in late September for Mecca, a city in Saudi Arabia.
+The dates for Hajj are October 2-5, but people generally arrive a week earlier.
 The pilgrimage to Mecca will include young and old, men and women, from different ethnicities and backgrounds.
 American Muslims will be part of the world’s largest religious gathering – more than 2 million people coming from every corner of the world.

 *Note: Because the beginning of Islamic lunar months depend on the actual sighting of the new moon, the start date for the beginning of Hajj, and therefore Eid ul-Adha, may vary by one day.

 Muslims make a pilgrimage to Mecca for several reasons.
 The ultimate goal of Hajj is the forgiveness of sin.
 The pilgrim journeys as a humble penitent, wearing only two simple, white pieces of cloth, seeking approach to God’s grace.
 The Prophet Muhammad said that a person who performs Hajj properly "will return as a newly born baby (free of all sins)."

 The pilgrimage’s great gathering of Muslims representing every nationality in the world, wearing the same simple white garment, demonstrates and symbolizes the remarkable diversity and unity of Muslims.

 The Hajj also re-enacts and commemorates the story of Abraham, who was ready to sacrifice his son in obedience to God’s command.
 Muslims believe that Abraham built the first house of worship to the one God, the Ka’bah.